Land Use Enforcement

 - Your name and phone number

 Once a complaint is filed, it will be assigned a tracking number.
-You can check the status of any case online, or by calling 343-8343 during normal business hours and giving the case number.
-If you don't know the case number, we can look it up with the address or property owner's name.
+If you don't know the case number, it can be looked up with the address or property owner's name.

 All complaints are entered into a database that allows the field officers and the administrative staff to keep track of cases electronically so complaints don't "slip through the cracks."
 Once complaints or investigation notes are entered into the database they cannot be altered or erased.